 Please see the tab above for specific details on the Melrose provision, which is an autism specific provision for students who can access mainstream desktop study in some areas to GCSE level but who require additional, specific pastoral support.

-Notes Regarding Students Returning to School in September 2020
+Notes Regarding Students Returning to School

 **UPDATED** Please click here to view the latest and updated procedures we are putting in place for the students regarding the current situation around the Covid-19 pandemic.